2023 budget: Minority vows to resist 2.5% increment in VAT

 “I pray that the Minister presents a good budget to give Ghanaians the hope for debt sustainability, to ease the economic hardship.
 To bring a program in collaboration with the Central Bank towards the standardization of our currency.

-“Ghanaians need hope from the budget, that is all that Ghanaians need,” the Member of Parliament for Okaikoi Central reiterated.
+“Ghanaians need hope from the budget, that is all what Ghanaians need,” the Member of Parliament for Okaikoi Central reiterated.